astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: int*,
-   *default: 1*,2
-   used instead of field of view
-   Number of pixels for windiwing the low order WFS pixels
+   Radius in pixel of the HWHM of the weights map of the weighted CoG the low order WFS pixels
+   Warning: if set to 'optimize', gain is automatically optimized by TIPTOP (closest int to half of PSF FWHM), otherwise the float value set is used.

 .. option:: ThresholdWCoG